mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 In all the programs I ran only one parent and one student had experience of coding.
 This process of starting up such a community from scratch is challenging.
 In the previous sections I have shared my tips to help build a small game making community.
 These include encouraging peer sharing with diversity of learner paths, narratives and activities to encourage group reflection, starting activities which build a team spirit.

 At times I felt these community building activities took away from coding and problem solving.
 A frustration, it felt as if we were just getting going and time was up.
 However I leave this to you as educators to resolve.
 And don't forget one last ingredients raw enthusiasm. -->

+## Recommendations

+While the findings above are more easily relevant to after-school settings and other extra-curricular activities.

+Learning happening outside of the classroom offers the possility for teachers to leverage ideas, practices and projects outcomes for use inside the classroom.

+Teachers should highlight ways for family members and linked youth services to get involved with programes like Coder Dojo and code club.
+Where possible links between these opportunities and the classroom should be increased.

+Teacher can create Peer programs to replicate the support provided by parents or volunteers using learners or other scaffolding.

 ## Conclusion